rehierl/node-tree-outliner/3-basic-design/3-6-2-outline-depth.md

 leaf section.
 That is, the most amount of jumps/edges between that leaf and the corresponding section.

-That is, the height of a leaf section is 0.
+That is, the height of a leaf (or empty) section is 0.
 The height of a section which only contains a single and empty child section is 1.
 The height of a section that only has such a subtree (i.e. a child section that itself only has one empty child section) is 2.

 Note that, similar as above, and in the context of a section tree, the term "outline height of a section" is synonymous to the "height of a node".

 Note that a node in the node tree can not have an "outline height".
-That is, because a node does in general not have any descendant sections (Although declared sections could be seen to be descendant to their sectioning nodes
+That is, because a node never has a descendant section (Although declared sections can be understood to be descendant/subordinate to their sectioning nodes.
-- i.e. "descendant" with regards to "subordinate").

 **CLARIFICATION**
 The outline height of a section tree is the outline height of its root section.